Here Be Dragons Episode 2

 Panting, nausea, god-sized headache … he had altitude sickness.

 The potion was glutinous and tasted of … Eurgh!
 It was so bad, it had his father’s hallmark all over it.
 He gagged and spat it into his hand.
 The appearance matched the flavour: the slime was bilious green, flecked with streaks of purple, and it stuck to his palm.
 It also stank.
-His fine, wine-trained palate caught notes of under-cooked blood pudding, graphite shavings, mouldy cheese, earth and dung.
+His fine, wine-trained palate caught notes of under-cooked blood pudding, graphite shavings, mouldy cheese, earth and a cheeky hint of dung.

 How had the others gulped it down with only a slight grimace?